xfold/NLP_CreateSimilarSentences/README.md

 To exit the venv, just type `deactivate`.

 # About error "'NoneType' object has no attribute 'group'"
-This is a common problem on Google's side, it happens when Google sends you directly the raw token.
+This is a common problem on Google's side; it happens when Google sends you directly the raw token.
 More on this [here](https://stackoverflow.com/questions/52455774/googletrans-stopped-working-with-error-nonetype-object-has-no-attribute-group)